- Pets and Animals»

 Lamb #19 - Puzzlemaker's Pooh - Born: April 5, 2011

-Puzzlemaker's Pooh: Late afternoon I noticed the last ewe went into labour and I was happy, because the Lambing Season would be all gone and over.
+Puzzlemaker's Pooh: Late afternoon I noticed the last ewe went into labor and I was happy, because the Lambing Season would be all gone and over.

 Around 23.00pm (local time) the first black ram was born, with a white spot on his head and a white tip on his tail.
 I decided it had to be a Puzzlemaker's Pooh, because that's a suitable and lovely name for boy.
 He will stay black all his life and only his fleece could turn to grey eventually.
 Puzzlemaker's Pooh is the twin brother of MisMatch.